raspberrypilearning/sensing-space/lesson-2/worksheet.md

 ## Experiment 3

-1. Next it is time to investigate how using different materials to cover the Cupola, might change the rate of heat loss.
+Next it is time to investigate how using different materials to cover the Cupola, might change the rate of heat loss.

-   1. Which material was the best at keeping heat inside the Cupola?
+   - Which material was the best at keeping heat inside the Cupola?
-   2. Why do you think this material was the best?
+   - Why do you think this material performed the best?

 ## Experiment 4

-1. As it can also get extremely hot on the sunny side of the ISS, it is important to protect the astronauts from high temperatures.
+As it can also get extremely hot on the sunny side of the ISS, it is important to protect the astronauts from high temperatures.

-   1. Which material was the best at keeping heat outside the Cupola?
+   - Which material was the best at keeping heat outside the Cupola?
-   2. Why do you think this material was the best?
+   - Why do you think this material performed best?